Thomas-J-Kidd/ECEN_4243/lab2/InstructionSudoCode.md

 6) The ImmExtender carries through using the ImmSrc control signal
 7) The PCTarget module creates the new PC value from this Extended Immediate value
 8) The two source registers are compared (Rs1 -> SrcA $\lt$ Rs2 -> SrcB)
+8).1 This again can be implemented by either the SLT operation of the ALU.
 9) The ALUSrc Signal = TRUE to to signal to the ALU to use SrcB not ImmExtended
 10) If the statment is FALSE a ALUzero Flag = 1 to signal to the PSSrc = 1
 11) If the PSSrc = 1 use PCTarget address